lostwinter/course-notes/course_2_week_1.md

 ActiveRecord is an object relational mapper (ORM).
 It determines how the DB becomes code.
 Turns ruby commands into SQL.
 * Each row correlates to an object
 * Each column has getters and setters.

+#### Migrations
+Migrations alter the db schema.
+Not written in codebase.
+Do not alter migrations.
+Rollback only if you haven't pushed code to git.

+`rake -T | grep db`

 #### User.find(1)
 `User.take(2)` Draws 2 records from user table